CoDoL: Conditional Domain Prompt Learning for Out-of-Distribution Generalization: Experiments

 \textbf{Main Results.} Training a model with a single domain poses a greater challenge compared to using multiple domains because it relies on data from only one domain to learn generalizable features.
 Simultaneously, the model is tested on multiple diverse targets.
 We focus on PACS and VLCS, and evaluate the average leave-all-but-one-domain-out performance over all possible domain combinations, as shown in Table\,\ref{tab:single-domain-main}.
 Notably, our CoDoL consistently outperforms other prompting techniques across all datasets, demonstrating an improvement of approximately 3\%.
 As a result, we achieve new state-of-the-art results for single training domain scenarios.
 Specifically, in the case of VLCS, where the domains vary significantly, CoDoL showcases impressive performance across all domain combinations, surpassing the second-best method by 4\%.
 These findings further emphasize the effectiveness of CoDoL in generating prompts that adapt well to the domain characteristics of unseen testing domains and effectively capture the visual contents.

-\textbf{Ablation on the domain meta network (DMN).} The detailed experiments are shown in Table\,\ref{tab:single-domain-main}.
-We have the following findings: (1) The performance of CoDoL has the best performance in all settings including datasets and backbones.
-(2) In some training-testing-domain settings, the performance of CoDoL with CMN has a improvement by about 2\% (for 71.23\% to 69.24\% in L$\rightarrow$ S in VLCS under ViT-B/16), even 7\% in S$\rightarrow$P in PACS under RN50.
+\textbf{Ablation on the domain meta network (DMN).} The detailed experiments are shown in Table~\ref{tab:single-domain-main}.
+We have the following findings: (1) The performance of CoDoL is the best in all settings, including datasets and backbones.
+This indicates that CoDoL not only captures the domain-invariant information to generalize to unseen testing domains, but also combines the domain-specific representations to further align the image and text modalities and brings good performance.
+(2) In some training-testing-domain settings, the performance of CoDoL with CMN has an improvement by about 2\% (from 71.23\% to 69.24\% in L$\rightarrow$ S in VLCS under ViT-B/16), even 7\% in S$\rightarrow$P in PACS under RN50.
 One possible reason for this is that when there is a significant difference between two domains, even if they belong to the same class space, the model may classify them as different classes.
 CMN can generate conditional image features for each class, thereby enhancing the model's generalization ability in such settings.

-\textbf{Ablation on the context length.} Following~\cite{zhou:coop,zhou:cocoop}, we consider the Cartesian product of 4, 8 and 16 to construct the $\mathcal{M}_{c}$ and $\mathcal{M}_{k}$.
-The experiments are shown in Figure~\ref{fig:single_ablation}.
+\textbf{Ablation on the context length.} Following~\citep{zhou:coop,zhou:cocoop}, we consider the Cartesian product of 4, 8, and 16 to construct the $\mathcal{M}_{c}$ and $\mathcal{M}_{k}$.
+The experiments are shown in Figure~\ref{fig:single_ablation} and Table~\ref{tab:sd_context_length}.
 When $\mathcal{M}_{c}$ and $\mathcal{M}_{k}$ is 8, CoDoL achieves the best performance.
-The differences in the single training domain are small whereas in the multiple training domains, the models with a longer context length clearly perform better.

-From Figure~\ref{fig:single_ablation}, on the whole, when the context length is large, the performance of the model is better than that of a small context length in the PACS and VLCS benchmarks with two backbones, which suggests that a further boost might be possible if we initialize a large context token with word embeddings.
+The differences in the single training domain are small, whereas in the multiple training domains, the models with a longer context length clearly perform better.
+From Figure~\ref{fig:single_ablation} and Table~\ref{tab:sd_context_length}, on the whole, when the context length is large, the performance of the model is better than that of a small context length in the PACS and VLCS benchmarks with two backbones, which suggests that a further boost might be possible if we initialize a large context token with word embeddings.
 How to measure the performance gain and memory requirements resulting from an increase in context length is also a research question.